How can I do elliptic curve crypto with OpenSSL?

 $ echo 'I love you Bob' > plain.txt $ openssl enc -aes256 -base64 -k $(base64 alice_shared_secret.bin) -e -in plain.txt -out cipher.txt $ openssl enc -aes256 -base64 -k $(base64 bob_shared_secret.bin) -d -in cipher.txt -out plain_again.txt $ cat plain_again.txt I love you Bob

 I wrote this because I'm beginning learning SSL/TLS by going through the CLI commands This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.